 “I have all the freedom and riches I want,” Xavier said.

 “And I call it a pleasure to serve our loving Father,” Michael said.
 “I’m looking forward to God creating those humans and sharing eternity with them!”

 Lucifer furrowed his brow and bore his teeth like a mad dog.
 He unsheathed his sword.

 “I had a feeling you two might not see it my way!”
 Lucifer barked.
 “But you’d be surprised how many others do.
 If you two want to arrest me, come get me!”

 Michael lunged at Lucifer.
 The two clashed swords.
+A small blue light popped each time the blades met.
 Michael had the strength and fury to force Lucifer back, but The Morning Star knew all too well Michael’s technique, and quickly caught pace with him.

 Xavier stood behind for a moment, watching.
 Then, dove in.

-“AAAARGH!”
+“ARGH!”
 Lucifer yelled as he tried to ward off two archangels at once.
-Then, a bright light like lightning snapped in the midst of the battle.
+Then, a large bright light snapped as quick as lightning in the midst of the battle.
 Lucifer was gone.

 Michael screamed.
 “I knew he was going to do that!
 We weren’t fast enough!”